dalefugier/DOSLib/README.md

 Note, you can target DOSLib for other versions of AutoCAD as long as:

-1. The correct ObjectARX or BRXSDK installed.
+1. The correct ObjectARX or BRXSDK is installed in above mentioned location.
 2. The correct Visual Studio platform toolset is installed.

 ### More Information